-OEE measurement is a common key performance indicator (KPI) for organisations across all industries.
+OEE measurement is a common key performance indicator (KPI) for organizations across all industries.
 With lean manufacturing initiatives, benchmarking OEE can provide insight into maintenance successes, or help identify areas in need of improvement.

 When you understand how effective your equipment is under the availability, performance and quality realms, it is easier to identify where to make specific improvements.
-For example, if your focus is on performance, you can closely monitor and analyse what is having the greatest impact on production output.
+For example, if your focus is on performance, you can closely monitor and analyze what is having the greatest impact on production output.

 How do you calculate OEE?